MicrosoftDocs/xamarin-docs/docs/android/get-started/hello-android/hello-android-deepdive.md

 the full complexities of Android architecture are explored as different ways to launch an application are discussed.

-### Phoneword Scenario - Starting with an Activity
+### Phoneword scenario - starting with an activity

 When you open the **Phoneword** application for the first time in an emulator or device, the operating system creates the first